-Like I said earlier, I am passionate about understanding HOW and WHY the body responds to pain.
-Once you grasp the laws, it’s easy to see the how and why.
-This area of research is called Posturology – which is the “science of human balance in every physiological condition.”
+The law of Posturology, as I said earlier, I am passionate about understanding HOW and WHY the body responds to pain.
+Once you grasp the laws of pasturology, it’s easy to see the how and why.
+Scientists call this area of research Posturology – which is the “science of human balance in every physiological condition.”

-The coolest law of all the laws is called the “Righting Reflex” – which dictates our ability to remain upright to maintain a sense of balance.
-Basically, this law describes how your head will adjust (by tilt or rotations) so that the eyes can remain even with the horizon.
-Whether from a collapsed foot arch, leg rotations, increased hip flexion, anatomical leg length inequality, etc., the body will over time adjust to meet the Righting Reflex law so that the eyes can attempt to be even on the horizon.
+The coolest law of all the laws is called the “Righting Reflex,” – which dictates our ability to remain upright to maintain a sense of balance.
+In other words, this law explains how your head will adjust (by tilt or rotation) so that your eyes remain level with the horizon.

-Now, because of the Righting Reflex, there are physical forces applied on the body which CAUSE the pain response – and these physical forces will always do it’s thing because of gravity:
+Now, because of the Righting Reflex, there are physical forces applied to the body which CAUSE the pain response – and these physical forces will always do their thing because of gravity:

 Now, let’s put this into terms that you might be more comfortable with:

-- Compressions cause wear and tear injuries – such as disk bulges, SI Joint problems, hip degradation and pain.
-You’ll feel “compressed.”
+- You’ll feel “compressed.” compressions cause wear and tear injuries – such as disk bulges, SI Joint problems, hip degradation, and pain.

-- Shearing causes facet problems, spinal cord pinching, derangement of discs.
+- Shearing causes facet problems, spinal cord pinching, and derangement of discs.

-Perhaps you’ve been to a doctor and he tells you that you have a bulging disc between L4-L5 and that perhaps surgery is the only option.
+Perhaps you’ve been to a doctor who tells you that you have a bulging disc between L4-L5 and that surgery may be the only option.
 I look at the bulging disc as a symptom and NOT the problem.
-As a body worker, I look at the posture of my clients and work at getting them back in order and we find that, in most cases, the pain problems resolve.
+As a bodyworker, I look at my clients’ postures and work at getting them back in order, and we find that, in most cases, the pain problems resolve.

-All of these posture patterns lead to something I call “Structural Sickness” – which manifest in all kinds of syndromes, including:
+All of these posture patterns lead to something I call “Structural Sickness,” – which manifests in all kinds of syndromes, including: